Mach's principle and the origin of the quantum phenomenon: Inertial mass and its dependence on the background objects

-In the previous sections, detailed description of the equivalence principle and the logic behind background dependent inertial mass have been discussed.
-This section is primarily concerned about the mathematical derivation of the previous logic and energy conservation under Mach's background dependent inertial mass hypothesis.

-Suppose there are two identical particles, which are kept at two different places in the universe such that the backgrounds at the two different positions are different.
-Now, in accordance with the previous discussions, inertial properties of the two particles are different at those two locations.
-If the special theory of relativity is valid then if those masses are converted to energy completely at those two different places then the amount of energy released will be different.
-This will clearly violate the energy conservation principle.
-Therefore, some changes are needed to save energy conservation principle, or some technique is needed which can relate the masses at the two places.

-The following thought experiment can throw some light on this context.
-Suppose there is an object at some point, say $A$, in the universe.
-Assume that all the particles in the background are far apart to show any type of gravitational attraction.
-It can also be thought that all the gravitational forces are switched off for the time being.
-According to Mach's hypothesis all the particles in the background have some contribution to the mass of the particle kept at $A$.
+Suppose a particle is located at a place A, in the universe.
+Assume that all the particles in the background are far away to show any type of gravitational attraction.
+According to the previous discussion, all the particles in the background have some contribution to the mass of the particle kept at $A$.
 Suppose in this configuration the inertial mass of the particle is $m_{1}$.
-Now suppose all the particles in the background slowly move apart and give the background a new configuration.
-Thus previous discussion shows that for this new configuration of the background, the inertial mass of the particle at $A$ will change.
-Suppose this new mass is $m_{2}$.
-As we have switched off the gravitational attraction between the particles for the moment therefore while changing the configuration of the background, it can be assumed that, the particle at $A$ has not felt any force.
-Hence, it does not receive any energy in the process.
+If all the particles in the background move apart to give the background a new configuration then in that new configuration of the background, the inertial mass of the particle at $A$ will change.
+Let this new mass is $m_{2}$.